Skip to main content

 ‘Buy Canadian’ policy comes into effect, changing rules for federal procurement

-The policy mandates Canadian-made steel, aluminum, and wood in federal projects and will expand to contracts over $5 million by spring 2026, supporting industries impacted by U.S. tariffs.
+The policy mandates Canadian-made steel, aluminum, and wood for federal projects over $25 million to support industries affected by U.S. tariffs, expanding to $5 million contracts by 2026.

 • The federal government's 'Buy Canadian' policy comes into effect today, prioritizing Canadian products and workers in procurement decisions.